y5684/llm-requirements-classification/README.md

 ---

 ## Results — LLMs for Requirements Classification
-Complete experimental results for the paper **“Requirement Classification with Large Language Models: Empirical Insights into Fine-Tuning and Prompting Techniques.”**
+Complete experimental results for the paper **“Requirements Classification with Large Language Models under a Unified Experimental Framework: A Systematic Empirical Study”**
 Tasks: **Binary (FR vs. NFR)** and **12-Class (FR + 11 NFR subcategories)**.
 Experiments: **Tuning on non-instruction checkpoints** and **Prompting-only on instruction-tuned models**.
 **Full metrics tables**: Accuracy, Weighted-Precision, Weighted-Recall and Weighted-F1 for RQ1–RQ4.